Borderline Personality Disorder vs Bipolar: Is BPD Worse?

-Understanding and even distinguishing between Borderline Personality Disorder vs Bipolar Disorder can be difficult because of the crossover in the related symptoms.
+Understanding and distinguishing the differences between Borderline Personality Disorder vs Bipolar Disorder can be difficult because they share many related symptoms.

-Both of these mental health conditions can cause depression, drive impulsive behavior, and create outsized or unwarranted emotional responses in people living with either of the disorders.
+Both of these mental health conditions can cause depression, drive impulsive behavior, and create extravagant or unwarranted emotional responses in people living with either of the disorders.

 BPD vs Bipolar

-People with BPD struggle with mood, behavior and a constantly changing self-image that affect the ways in which they relate to, and understand others.
+People with BPD struggle with mood, behavior, and a constantly changing self-image that affects the ways in which they relate to and understand others.

-This can create significant impairment in school, a professional career and social settings.
+This can create significant impairment in school, a professional career, relationships, and social settings.

 The National Institute of Mental Health (NIH) estimates that in the United States nearly 1.5 percent of the population struggles with borderline personality disorder.